ilkkamtk/BCWA2018/tasks/fileUpload.md

 ## Start
 1. Load and extract this repo as a ZIP https://github.com/ilkkamtk/BCW3
-   * save to same folder with WEB-INF to test in browser (web pages or webcontent).
-In this case form action="servlet".
-   * you can also upload to /var/www/html/subfolder.
-In this case form action="ipadress:8080/servlet".

 ## 1. It's 90's again

 * Modify task_a.html
-  * Complete the form to upload an image to your Java server
+  * Complete the form to upload an image to your Express server
   * Study [attributes of input element](https://www.w3schools.com/tags/tag_input.asp) and find a suitable attribute to select only images